MicrosoftDocs/win32/desktop-src/properties/props-system-propgroup-content.md

 ---
-description: The property group separator used in property lists to separate audio files from other types.
+description: Read about the System.PropGroup.Content property.
 Do not use this property for getting or setting values.
 It is intended only as a marker. ms.assetid: 78be9ad1-a795-4fd9-835c-3db9fbecab1c
 title: System.PropGroup.Content
 ms.topic: article